eoumenwa/Dare.ioProjects/PROJECT 11: Ansible Configuration Management - Automate Project 7 to 10.md

 ### Challenges

-Error 1:

-ERROR: Couldn't find any revision to build.
+1. ERROR: Couldn't find any revision to build.
 Verify the repository and branch configuration for this job.
 Finished: FAILURE

 Solution:

 Created a new branch called "master" and went to settings/branches then changed default branch to master from main.
 This now corresponds to the branch specifier on Jenkins I could have also changed the specifier in Jenkins to */main to match the default branch in GIT.

+2.

 ### Summary